 LC Contemplating Corn Dogs Note

 Clearly the corn dog is all—or very nearly all—about the dog’s crunchy, corny coating.
-Beth Price, our Director of Recipe Testing, recently drew our attention to how not all corn dogs are created equal, though not for the reasons you my think.
-She finds the most compelling part of a corn dog to be the crunchy little blob of fried batter at the base of the hot dog that seemingly secures the dog to the prehistoric yet practical eating utensil, the stick.
-That little blob exists only when the dog is fried on the wooden skewer.
-This recipe inserts the skewer into the corn dog only after frying, for what we think are fairly obvious safety reasons.
-Still, even minus the coveted blob, she and her sons swooned to this recipe.
+But Beth Price, our Director of Recipe Testing, recently drew our attention to how not all corn dogs are created equal, though not for the reasons you may think.
+She finds the most compelling part of a corn dog to be the crunchy little blob of fried batter at the base of the hot dog.
+You know, that part that seemingly secures the corn dog to its prehistoric yet practical eating utensil, the stick.
+That little blob exists only when the dog is fried on the wooden skewer, whereas this recipe inserts the skewer into the corn dog after frying, for what we think are fairly obvious safety reasons.
+Still, even minus the coveted blob, Beth and her sons swooned to this recipe.
 For Beth’s fellow blob devotees—or those of you who are just curious or drawn to danger, here’s the scoop on how to make those little love handles.

 Special Equipment: wooden skewers

 - 25 M